Our Florida Lawyers are Committed to Fight for Large Classes of Victims

 Collective Action Lawsuits under the Fair Labor Standards Act

-Collective action procedures are most often used for violations of the Fair Labor Standards Act (FLSA).
-A collection action is appropriate where the employer has violated FLSA, by, for example, failing to pay overtime to a large number of employees or former employees, who work a similar job and are paid on the same general basis and subject to the same pay rules.
-Unlike the more common class action case, in a collective action case only those persons who have specifically opted to participate in the case will benefit from the court’s judgment.
+Attorneys use collective action procedures for violations of the Fair Labor Standards Act (FLSA).
+A “collective action” is appropriate where the employer has violated FLSA by, for example, failing to pay overtime to a large number of employees or former employees, who work a similar job and are paid on the same general basis and subject to the same payment rules.
+Unlike the more common class action case, in a collective action case, only those persons who have specifically opted to participate in the case will benefit from the court’s judgment.

 Purpose of Collective Actions

 Collective actions enable a large group of employees injured by similar misconduct to have their claims joined together in a single lawsuit.
-This is critical in situations involving hundreds or thousands of class members, where individual damages may be small compared to the cost of a lawsuit so that no one individual would bring a claim because it does not make economic sense for them to do so.
+This is critical in situations involving hundreds or thousands of class members, where individual damages may be small compared to the cost of a lawsuit.
+This is because it does not always make economic sense for people to file small claims in a court proceeding.
 Collective actions are like class actions, with important differences.

 The Differences Between Collective and Class Actions

 The nature of this provision is to provide an “opt-in” procedure, which differs from Rule23 class action opt-out procedures.
 Thus, FLSA plaintiffs may not certify a class under Rule23.
-Prickett v.
-Dekalb County, 349 F.3d 1294 (11th Cir.2003).
-As these actions are “collectiveactions,” not Rule23 class actions, they are not subject to numerosity, commonality, and typicality requirements, and a named plaintiff is not entitled to “represent” other plaintiffs in a class sense.
-See Cameron-Grant v.
-Maxim HealthCare Services, Inc., 347 F.3d 1240, 1248-49 (11th Cir.2003).
+As these actions are “collective actions,” not Rule23 class actions, they are not subject to numerosity, commonality, and typicality requirements, and a named plaintiff is not entitled to “represent” other plaintiffs in a class sense.

 Help Those Also Sharing Your Harm To Join Your Lawsuit

 Our experience in complex collective action cases has enabled us to litigate the claims of numerous employees against large corporations.
-In fact, our collective action lawsuits has resulted in the admission of one of our partners into an elite forum reserved for attorneys with settlements or verdicts in excess of $2 million.
+In fact, our collective action lawsuits have resulted in the admission of one of our partners into an elite forum reserved for attorneys with settlements or verdicts over $2 million.

-Let our experience and knowledge also work for you and for those with the unfortunate predicament of sharing your harm.
+Let our experience and knowledge also work for you.
 Please contact our Florida attorneys today to arrange for a free consultation.